An Advance WordPress User Login Plugin

 This email is triggered when someone tries to login using a valid username or email, but an incorrect password.
 Therefore, the recipient is the owner of user account.
 If the owner did not attempt the login, it points to suspicious login event.
 Probably it’s a good idea here to add an administrator’s contact details or link to a form on your site.
 This allows users to report back the incident.
 User feedback here can help you single out suspicious activities on your site.

 Pro Tip: You can create a reporting contact form and paste its link in the template.
 Not only it allows you to track suspicious activities but also make sure it automatically attaches each report to sender’s account.
-Also, you can auto-fill user information in the reporting form using meta data or intelligent shortcodes.
+Also, you can auto-fill user information in the reporting form using meta data – autofill contact form fields using user account.
 If you are using RegistrationMagic Premium, you can also forward all these requests to a designated security person.

 b.
 One Time Password

 Custom Template for sending a one time password.